NSTAAF International Factball: Italy v Switzerland

 It was witnessed by a great number of peasants who were cooking vegetables at the same time

-gravy, preparing a white wine sauce.
+gravy.
+Preparing a white wine sauce.

 Anne, your question was first.

-So my question was: the Mayans use cocoa beans as currency, so they didn't have coins, and it took two cocoa beans for a pumpkin.
+So my question was the Mayans use cocoa beans as currency, so they didn't have coins, and it took two cocoa beans for a pumpkin.
 How many for a rabbit?
 It would be ten cocoa beans to buy a rabbit.

-So, it's always costing you 20.
-Wow, great fact from a Cabri's world.
+Wow, great fact from a Cadbury's world.
+Cabri World, excellent place.

 Yeah, you would be up with the sparrow farts.
 Nice.